Chicake/rpp_algorithms_using_gdbms/GraphDatabaseGuide.md

   - id: ID of the junction
   - longitude: longitude of the junction
   - latitude: latitude of the junction
-You can also use sample dataset for quick run in the Sample Dataset folder (there is Neo4j dump and 2 csv files described above).
+You can also use sample dataset for quick run in the Sample Dataset folder.

 ## Sample Dataset
 This sample dataset is originally from `osmdata` library in r, which was processed accordingly by referencing below: